Swimming with whale sharks in Cebu is exciting, surreal, fascinating, daunting… and some might even say; unintentionally unethical?

 We were fully briefed on the institution’s intentions to protect the animals as they confirmed that the OWS is the result of the government teaming up with local fishermen for a symbiotic relationship between the locals, the animals and the tourist industry.

-We were then told the rules to abide by when swimming alongside the whale sharks, which lasted around 30 minutes of death by common sense, but I understand why it’s needed.
+We were then told the rules to abide by when swimming alongside the whale sharks, which lasted around 30 minutes of death by common sense (or lack thereof), but I understand why it’s needed.

 9 Rules For Swimming With Cebu Whale Sharks